 Fresh Squeezed Orange Juice is a MUST!

-The fresh squeezed OJ is what makes this cocktail!
+The fresh squeezed OJ is what makes this easy Orange Blossom Cocktail!
 Sure, you could make it with OJ from a carton, but it just wouldn’t be the same.
 I think I squeezed 3 oranges to get enough for 2 good-sized cocktails.
 Squeeze the oranges—you won’t be sorry.

 The Easiest Garnish Ever